 The ACCC exercises its powers as a competition, consumer and regulatory agency in a transparent and accountable manner.

-A statement of external legal services expenditure by the ACCC for the financial year ended 30th June 2015, published in compliance with paragraph 11.1 (ba) of the Legal Services Directions 2005.
+This is a statement of external legal services expenditure by the ACCC for the financial year ended 30 June 2022.
+It is published in compliance with paragraph 11.1 (ba) of the Legal Services Directions 2017.

 The ACCC manages and reports its tenders and procurements in accordance with the Public Governance, Performance and Accountability Act 2013.